nerisji/onboarding-start/README.md

 4. Edit [test/Makefile](test/Makefile) and modify `PROJECT_SOURCES` to point to your Verilog files.
 5. Edit [test/tb.v](test/tb.v) and replace `tt_um_example` with your module name.

-//This should be the local nerisji folder
+This should be the local nerisji folder